Melnee/react_blog/README.md

 to begin the frontend (React) side of the site.

-Likewise, while in the "server" project directory, you can run:
+While in the "server" project directory, you can run:

-### `npm start`
+### `nodemon server.ts`

-to begin the backend (NodeJS) side of the site.
+to begin the backend (NodeJS) side of the site, specifically with Nodemon, for hot reloading of backend.